-Altruism is unselfish, meaning you aren't doing it for yourself in the hopes you'll get something out of it.
+Acts of altruism are selfless which means that you aren't doing it for yourself in the hopes you'll get something out of it.
 You don't help a homeless person because you want to be hailed as a hero, but instead, you do it because you show empathy at their suffering.
 Altruism usually comes in the form of some loss to you.
 If you give money away, you have less money.
 If you take time to help someone, you lost some time that could have been spent towards yourself.

 Many of us have done an altruistic act, but some of us have more altruism than others.
 Some are programmed to be more altruistic, while others are more selfish.

 Altruism is something that is present in many societies, cultures, religions, and beliefs.
 Religion especially carries the belief in altruism.
 Jesus teaches about altruism and how you should love your neighbor as much as you love yourself.
 Buddhism teaches that compassion helps the suffering of others.
 Hinduism puts altruism as one of the best acts you can do.